cityofsmiles/calculators/README.md

 bash install-algeb-solver.sh
 ```

-Wait for it to finish.
-Then type
+2. Wait for it to finish, then restart Termux.

+3. After restarting, type
 ```algeb```
 and hit Enter.